 Jurats – The signer of a document appears before a notary and swears that the content of a document is true and accurate.
 The notary then certifies that the signer has sworn the truthfulness of the document.
 Jurats are commonly used for affidavits and depositions.

 The most common documents that can be notarized are deeds, wills, powers of attorney, affidavits, and contracts.
 A deed is a legal document that transfers ownership of real estate from one person to another.
-Wills are part of estate planning and dictate how a person’s assets should be distributed after death.
+Wills are created by estate planning lawyers and dictate how a person’s assets should be distributed after death.
 Powers of attorney are documents that give someone else the authority to act on your behalf.
 Affidavits are sworn statements used to verify facts in a legal proceeding.
 Contracts are agreements between two or more parties that are legally binding.

 Other less common documents that can be notarized include promissory notes, deeds of trust, and trust documents.
 Promissory notes outline the terms of a loan, such as an amount borrowed, the interest rate, and the repayment schedule.
 Deeds of trust are documents that secure a loan by transferring the title of real estate to a trustee until the loan is repaid.
 Trust documents establish the terms of a trust, such as how the trust’s assets should be managed and distributed.